joary/telclass/grc/C01_simple_pam/README.md

 # PAM simulation

 # About the simulation:
+This simulation does:

-This simulation modulate bits using PAM constelattion, adds Wight Gaussian Noise to generated symbols and demodulate symbols with treshold detection.
+Modulate bits using PAM constelattion,

+Adds Wight Gaussian Noise to modulated symbols.

+Demodulate noisy symbols with treshold detection.

 A Scrambler of bits were used to make symbols have equal probability of happen.

+# How to use

 open the simulation with: